-One can only guess his personal motivations.
-But there is actually a logic as to why people commit fraud.
-The Fraud Triangle explains it from three angles: rationalization, pressure and opportunity.
+There is actually a logic as to why people commit fraud.
+The Fraud Triangle explains it from three angles: rationalization, pressure, and opportunity.

-The fraudster thinks it’s ok to commit fraud, the fraudster needs (or wants) the money, and the fraudster has the ability to commit the fraud.
+The fraudster makes excuses why he/she should commit fraud, the fraudster needs (or wants) the money, and the fraudster has the ability to commit the fraud.